 4. David Pogue: Simplicity Sells

-The subject is pretty self-explanatory: simplicity sells.
-Pogue entertains his audience with a number of anecdotes on the opposite of this lesson.
+In the spirit of Pogue’s Tedd Talk, we’ll keep this simple: simplicity sells.
+Pogue entertains his audience with a number of anecdotes demonstrating that the opposite is also true: convoluted, excessive content and strategies really don’t sell.
 And it’s an excellent reminder for salespeople, no matter what industry you’re in.

 Are you in staffing?
-Then this is a good reminder that simply sending over one or two really outstanding candidates rather than sending 15 average candidates makes a massive difference in closing the deal.
+This is a good reminder that simply sending over one or two really outstanding candidates rather than sending 15 average candidates makes a massive difference in closing the deal.

 In marketing?
-You could try to advertise every single possible service for every possible industry you sell to.
+Try to advertise every single possible service for every possible industry you sell to.
 Or you could hone in on one or two key offerings and embrace your niche.
 Simplicity sells.

 Jack Vincent’s enthusiasm about the parallelism between finding love and finding (and closing) a sale is catching.
 He believes that the primary element of a sale is trust.
 Sales is all about relationship-building.
 There must be this intimate process of sparking interest, asking questions, listening, and solving problem – in the same way you would in a personal relationship.